hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/kazarinov/gemini_chat.md

 **Relationships:**

 The code relies heavily on other modules within the `src` package.
 There are clear dependencies on the `gs`, `OpenAIModel`, `GoogleGenerativeAI`, and `utils` modules.
-This demonstrates a modular design but needs more context to understand the complete relationships in the project.
+This demonStartes a modular design but needs more context to understand the complete relationships in the project.

 ```